aiaaee/JS_Algorithms/Derivation/README.md

 If (x(f = y) is an assumed function, the derivative of function f equals ` f′(x) = lim ( f(x+h)−f(x) ) / h ) is limiting with  h→0 `

+## **Temporary**
+Sympy covers how to do basic calculus tasks such as derivatives, integrals, limits, and series expansions in SymPy.
+If you are not familiar with the math of any part of this section, you may safely skip it.